thoughtbot/guides/code-review/README.md

 * Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")
-* Don't take it personally.
-The review is of the code, not you.
 * Explain why the code exists. ("It's like that because of these reasons.
 Would it be more clear if I rename this class/file/method/variable?")
 * Extract some changes and refactorings into future tickets/stories.